 But one is already feeling these feelings.
 By identifying then vocalising them, one is bringing up that energy in the body and clearing the negative feelings, instead of suppressing them and having them subconsciously run one’s life.
 Expressing the negative statements serves to clear them energetically from the body-mind system.

 Once you let go and clear, then you have room to bring in what you choose to feel instead.
 EFT brings one’s energy back to balance so negative feelings don’t stay there.

 Are you living your best life?
 If not, what’s stopping you?

 Sometimes you just need to talk, even if you don’t know where to start or what the problem is, exactly.
 I aim to create a safe, supportive, non-judgmental environment, so you can voice your concerns while feeling heard.

-I specialise in recovery from trauma, relief from chronic pain and grief counselling, and also see clients for stress, anxious feelings, low moods, confidence issues, performance, phobias, life transitions and general well being.
+Specialising in recovery from trauma, relief from chronic pain and grief counselling, I also help clients with stress, anxious feelings, low moods, confidence and self-esteem, performance, phobias, life transitions and general well being.

 Incorporating the fundamental principles of traditional talk therapy with holistic approaches, my comprehensive approach is geared toward working with the full spectrum of human experience: emotional, mental, physical and spiritual; the whole individual within the community, in relation to the environment.

 I firmly believe that ultimately our stresses and limitations are held not only in our mental narratives but also in our physical bodies, and that both somatic as well as cognitive approaches are important for healing, recovering and making positive life changes.

 In my experience no single form of therapy is apt, or even adequate in all situations, and my integrative approach allows me to meet your specific and individual needs in our work together.